Yuri Is My Job!

-Yuri Is My Job! (私の百合はお仕事です!, Watashi no Yuri wa Oshigoto Desu!) is a Japanese yuri manga written and illustrated by Miman which was first serialized in Ichijinsha's Comic Yuri Hime on November 18, 2016, and is licensed in English by Kodansha USA as the company's first yuri release.
-An anime television series adaptation by Passione and Studio Lings will premiere in April 2023.
+Yuri Is My Job! (私の百合はお仕事です!, Watashi no Yuri wa Oshigoto Desu!) is a Japanese yuri manga written and illustrated by Miman.
+It has been serialized in Ichijinsha's Comic Yuri Hime since November 2016, and is licensed in English by Kodansha USA as the company's first yuri release.
+An anime television series adaptation by Passione and Studio Lings aired from April to June 2023.

 Plot

-Hime is a high school girl who deeply cares about her image as a sweet, helpful princess but on the inside only cares about herself.
-So when she accidentally injures a café manager named Mai, she is willing to cover some shifts to keep her facade intact.
+Hime Shiraki is a high school girl who deeply cares about her image as a sweet, helpful princess but on the inside only cares about herself.
+So when she accidentally injures a café manager named Mai Koshiba, she is willing to cover some shifts to keep her façade intact.
 Hime ends up working as a waitress at a place that is part café, part theater, where all the waitresses pretend to be students at a fictional all-girls boarding school known as Liebe Girls Academy.
 Hime finds herself drawn to another waitress at the café, who in front of the customers gives Hime love and devotion like she has never known.
 However, behind the scenes, the girl seems to hate her guts.

 Characters

-The name represents a character's real name / Liebe Girls Academy name.
+The following names represent a character's real name / Liebe Girls Academy name: